 Having a wireless keyboard and mouse was extremely convenient and meant that Russell could run through a demonstration of our control panels while sitting in front of the secondary monitor connected to my Mac.
-With a little coordination we got pretty good at “returning the mouse pointer” to the correct screen when we needed to hand-off to each other.
+With a little coordination, we got pretty good at “returning the mouse pointer” to the correct screen when we needed to hand it off to each other.

 A note about camcorders

 We have two camcorders at OpenSRS.
 One is a standard definition model that supports Firewire which was automatically recognized by my Mac and Ustream.
 The other is an HD model that we couldn’t use without purchasing additional hardware.
 In the end, we decided the webcams were easier to set up and use although, we’ll probably come back to the camcorder set up at some point, given their high video quality.

 - Just like disc jockeys at a radio station, consider integration pre-recorded videos, so you can read what’s happening in chat, talk about the next step with your screencast partner.